Glasgow International Festival of Contemporary Art

 Supported by Glasgow International with Funds from the Scottish Government's Festivals EXPO Fund

-The School of Mutants and artist-curator Thomas Abercromby, are undertaking a research project between Glasgow and Dakar which aims to explore the creating, dissemination and diversification of knowledge.
+The School of Mutants and artist-curator Thomas Abercromby are undertaking a research project between Glasgow and Dakar, which aims to explore the creating, dissemination and diversification of knowledge.
 The project draws inspiration from Senegalese filmmaker and writer Ousmane Sembène's novel God's Bits of Wood, 1960, and seeks to delve into the intertwined narratives of colonialism, extraction, labour, class struggle and freedom.